twixter51/MyBoard/README.md

 --(6.4) Added auto-fill feature so now when the form at payment template is entered, the customers data will appear on checkout.

 --(6.45) Quick update, once premium is paid for user should automatically gain the given benefits!

+--(6.5) Payment finalized! you can now test with fake cards!

 # Bugs that need fixing / Things being worked on: